Shire: Origins

-The system was first used in the kingdom of Wessex from the beginning of Anglo-Saxon settlement, and spread to most of the rest of England in the tenth century, along with the West Saxon kingdom's political domination.
+The system was first used in the kingdom of Wessex from the beginning of Anglo-Saxon settlement, and spread to most of the rest of England in the 10th century, along with the West Saxon kingdom's political domination.
 In Domesday (1086) the city of York was divided into shires.
-The first shires of Scotland were created in English-settled areas such as Lothian and the Borders, in the ninth century.
+The first shires of Scotland were created in English-settled areas such as Lothian and the Borders, in the 9th century.
 King David I more consistently created shires and appointed sheriffs across lowland shores of Scotland.

 The shire in early days was governed by an ealdorman and in the later Anglo-Saxon period by a royal official known as a "shire reeve" or sheriff.
 The shires were divided into hundreds or wapentakes, although other less common sub-divisions existed.
 An alternative name for a shire was a "sheriffdom" until sheriff court reforms separated the two concepts.
 The phrase "shire county" applies, unofficially, to non-metropolitan counties in England, specifically those that are not local unitary authority areas.
 In Scotland the word "county" was not adopted for the shires.
-Although "county" appears in some texts, "shire" was the normal name until counties for statutory purposes were created in the nineteenth century.
+Although "county" appears in some texts, "shire" was the normal name until counties for statutory purposes were created in the 19th century.
 In Ireland "shire" was not used for the counties.

 In most cases, the "shire town" is the seat of the shire's government, or was historically.
 Sometimes the nomenclature exists even where "county" is used in place of "shire" as in, for instance, Kentville in Nova Scotia.